PKehnel/hippo7/docs/_build/html/_sources/docs/api/backend/graph_setup.rst.txt

-We can now add numerous more effects: For example, we could change the mesh(simply change the line ``mesh="quad",``, add a rotation(add a :py:class:`src.renderer.nodes.ModelMatrix`) or change the interpolation speed/function by adding a :py:class:`src.renderer.nodes.ComplexFunction`.
+We can now add numerous more effects: For example, we could change the mesh(simply change the line ``mesh="quad",``, add a rotation(add a :py:class:`src.hippo7_app.hippo7_backend.nodes.ModelMatrix`) or change the interpolation speed/function by adding a
+:py:class:`src.hippo7_app.hippo7_backend.nodes.ComplexFunction`.